-Judy Ballast, VP-Commercial Banking at Capital One, tells wellness businesses how to choose a banker and get the most from the relationship.
+Judy Ballast, a long-time commercial banker with over 20 years of experience, tells wellness businesses how to choose a banker and get the most from the relationship.

 What should small businesses look for in a banker?

 Ballast says that business owners should look for a banker that “They feel confident in, who can deliver what they say they will.”